1bellaa/mo1-cli/README.md

 [] Main menu console and `screen` command support

 - so far, i implemented `Console.cpp` and `Console.h` to handle the main menu console and the screen command.
-- for example you call the `screen -s <process name>` command, it will create a new process with the given name.
 - if you call the `screen -ls` command, it will list all the running processes in a new console window i guess??

 [] Process creation and management